 ^{}The exam and lecture schedule may change based on the rate the class is progressing.
-Final exam: Saturday 4/29/15, 9:50 AM (Chapters 1-19)

-Students will be able to practice the following objectives presented in class with required and graded online homework and with ungraded homework problems from the text.
-Students can use PowerPoint based lectures, demo problems, reading, study groups, Khan Academy and similar online sources, tutors and office visits to clarify difficult concepts.
+Final exam: Saturday 4/28, 9:50 AM (Chapters 1-19)

+Students will be able to practice the following objectives presented in class with required and graded online homework and with homework problems from the text.
 Students will be assessed on the following objectives presented in class using quizzes and exams.